joelparkerhenderson/objectives-and-key-results/README.md

 ## OKR quotations

-### OKR quotations by Andy Grove, Intel CEO
+### OKR quotations by Andy Grove

-Andy Grove, Intel CEO, first spoke about “Objectives and Key Results” (OKR) in his book High Output Management.
+Andy Grove, CEO at Intel, first spoke about “Objectives and Key Results” (OKR) in his book High Output Management.

 "A successful system needs only to answer two questions: Where do I want to go?
 The answer provides the Objective.
 How will I pace myself to see if I’m getting there?
 The answer gives us Key Results."